mrchandrayee/Bike-Sharing-by-Linear-Regression-/README.md

 ## Acknowledgements
 - This project was inspired by the need to optimize bike-sharing systems in urban areas.
 - Dataset provided by [Upgrade].
-- This project was based on [this tutorial](https://learn.upgrad.com/).
+- This project was based on (https://learn.upgrad.com/).

 ## Contact
 Created by [@mrchandrayee](https://github.com/mrchandrayee) - feel free to contact me!